swangarch/multilayer_perceptron/README.md

 make test
 ```

-Breast cancer diagnosis, a binary classification based on 30 features of a cell.
+Breast cancer diagnosis dataset, a binary classification based on 30 features of a cell.

 ### MNIST handwrite digits classification (0–9)